Create a List View in Salesforce Classic | Salesforce

 These options vary depending on the kind of record.
 In general, select All... or My... to specify the set of records to search.
-There may be additional options:
+Possible options include:

-If your organization has territory management, account and opportunity list views can be restricted by My Territories or My Territory Teams.
+If your org has territory management, restricting account and opportunity list views by My Territories or My Territory Teams.
 My Territories means records associated with territories to which you belong.
 My Territory Teams means records associated with either territories to which you belong or territories below you in the territory hierarchy.

-If your organization has case teams, case list views can be restricted by My Case Teams.
+If your org has case teams, restricting case list views by My Case Teams.

-If your organization has account teams, account list views can be restricted by My Account Teams.
+If your org has account teams, restricting account list views by My Account Teams.

-If your organization has opportunity teams, opportunity list views can be restricted by My Opportunity Teams.
+If your org has opportunity teams, restricting opportunity list views by My Opportunity Teams.